-(4) Other assets include current income tax receivable due from affiliates of \$38 million.

-(5) Other liabilities include accounts payable of \$1.5 billion.
+(4) Other liabilities include current income tax payable due to affiliates of \$15 million and accounts payable of \$1.8 billion.

 that the business units optimize the risk/reward relationship and do not expose the Corporation to unacceptable losses outside of the Corporation's risk appetite.